AldaronLau/zoitei/pages/vowels.md

 "cry" is slightly higher pitched and slightly more nasal than the vowel sound in "light".

-For vowels coming before an 'r' or 'l', the IPA sound ɚ is added at the end forming a glide vowel into the 'r' or 'l'.
+When the IPA ə sound (yh, ie) comes before an 'r', the IPA sound ɚ replaces it (the vowel becomes "r colored").

 |       | IPA | English word | Zoitei Romanized Phonetic Spelling |
 |-------|-----|--------------|------------------------------------|